lee-xin-jin-terence/linux-file-transfer-protocol-client-server/README.md

 | `quit`                   | Terminate the FTP session. |

 ## Notes
-- This is an educational project and **not intended for production use**.
+- This is an academic project and **not intended for production use**.
 - Start the server **before** running the client.
 - All communication occurs over a specified TCP port.
 - Use in a **safe, local environment** — encryption and user authentication are **not implemented**.